March 23, 2023

 During the summer, they even host week-long surf camps for kids.
 This is the perfect camp for the groms!
 During the summer, also try snorkeling with the harmless leopard sharks here during their mating season or booking a kayak tour to see seals by the sea caves!

-Everyday California Surf Shop & Lessons – a staple of La Jolla Shores
+Everyday California Surf Shop & Lessons – a staple of the La Jolla Shores surf scene.

 Surf Diva La Jolla Shores